bunkerity/bunkerweb/docs/environment_variables.md

 Sets the value of the [SecAuditEngine directive](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-%28v2.x%29#SecAuditEngine) of ModSecurity.

 ## Security headers

+If you want to keep your application headers and tell bunkerized-nginx to not override it, just set the corresponding environment variable to an empty value (e.g., `CONTENT_SECURITY_POLICY=`, `PERMISSIONS_POLICY=`, ...).

 `X_FRAME_OPTIONS`
 Values : *DENY* | *SAMEORIGIN* | *ALLOW-FROM https://www.website.net*